-Bit Byte 7 6 5 4 3 2 1 0
+Bit Byte 7 7 6 5 4 3 2 1 0

-0 Record Type: 07 16
+0 Record T ype: 07 16

 1

 2 Record Length

 3

 4

-••• Span (number of devices)
+••• Span (numbe er of devices)

 7

 8

-9 Offset 0
+9 Offs set 0

 10

 11

 12 Offs set 1

 13

 14

 Offsets 2 - Offset N

 Length-1

-This is a speed-up record which can be ignored by devices not wishing to take advantage of it.
+This is a speed-up record which may be ignored by devices not wishing to take advantage of it.
 It is a lookup table which allows devices to quickly find their subset-difference in the Explicit Subset-Difference Record, without processing the entire record.
 This Subset-Difference Index Record is always present, and always precedes the Explicit Subset-Difference Record in the MKB, although it does not necessarily immediately precede it.
 Furthermore, the Subset-Difference Index Record is guaranteed to be within the first one megabyte of the Media Key Block.
 For the purpose of designing for performance, a one megabyte buffer is sufficient to process the MKB; however, it is the manufacturer's choice how large a buffer is devoted to that purpose.
 (Informatively, it is always possible to treat the Media Key Block as a stream using a relatively small buffer.)
-Nonetheless, devices must always be capable of processing Media Key Blocks exceeding one megabyte in size.
+Nonetheless, devices shall always be capable of processing Media Key Blocks exceeding one megabyte in size.

 This record contains a "span", the number of devices per index offset, and a number of 3-byte offsets.
 These offsets refer to the byte offset within the following Explicit Subset-Difference Record, with 0 being the start of the record.
-Devices whose device number is between 0 and span-1 should begin processing the Explicit Subset-Difference Record at Offset 0.
-Devices whose number is between span and 2\span-1, should begin processing the Explicit Subset-Difference Record at Offset 1, and so on.
-Equivalently, if a device's number is d, it can find its offset within the Explicit Subset-Difference Record at offset 3\d/span + 8 in this record.
+Devices whose device number is between 0 and span-1 shall begin processing the Explicit Subset-Difference Record at Offset 0.
+Devices whose number is between span and 2span-1, shall begin processing the Explicit Subset-Difference Record at Offset 1, and so on.
+Equivalently, if a device's number is d, it finds its offset within the Explicit Subset-Difference Record at offset 3(d/span) + 8 in this record.

-Note that a device's number d is its node number shifted right by 1, because the low-order bit of the node number is always 1 to denote a leaf node.
+Note that a device's number d is its node number D{node} shifted right by 1, because the low-order bit of the node number is always 1 to denote a leaf node.

-The length of this record will always be a multiple of 4 bytes.
+The length of this record is always a multiple of 4 bytes.
 Thus, there may be unused bytes at the end of the record.

-3.2.5.7 Media Key Data Record
+3.2.5.1.7 Media Key Data Record